ddennis/denux/README.md

 export const listReducer = (state  , action) => {

+	//
+ 	// the state is the list obj:
+    // list:{ items:["1","2","3"],	isLoading:false }
+    //
-	//the state is the items array, since we are using combineReduceres
+    // This is because we are using combineReduceres
+    //

 	if (action.type === "ADD") {
-        // Copy the current array of items const newArr = [...state];
+		// Copy the current array of items const newArr = [...state.items];
 		//Push the new item
 		newArr.push(action.item);
-        // return the new array which is now the current state return  newArr ;
+		// return the new array which is now the current state return  {...state, items:newArr} ;
 	}

 	// else just return state
 	return state;